-- Communicate and work with teachers and school staff to support and challenge my child. - Make sure my child attends school regularly and is on time while exhibiting proper behavior. - Be informed about grade level academic expectations. - Monitor homework completion and encourage reading at home on a daily basis. - Attend school events during and outside of the school day and parent-teacher conferences. - Provide a safe home atmosphere free from the abuse of alcohol, drugs and weapons.
+- 1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
+Support your child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
+Assist the school by supporting a rigorous academic program, ensuring regular attendance, and expecting proper behavior. - 4.
+Be informed about grade level content standards and other academic expectations. - 5.
+Monitor homework completing and encourage reading at home on a daily basis. - 6.
+Attend school events and parent-teacher conferences. - 7.
+Provide a safe home atmosphere free from the abuse of alcohol, drugs and weapons.